Acren/AutoSettings-Docs/docs/index.md

 # Current Features

-- Using this plugin to create settings and input binding menus requires no c++ and even no blueprint nodes, simply add the plugin to your project and start placing setting widgets in your UMG menus
+- Using this plugin to create settings and input binding menus requires no C++ and even no blueprint nodes, simply add the plugin to your project and start placing setting widgets in your UMG menus
 - Example menu with common settings that you can copy to your own project if you choose
 - Settings and input mappings load, save and apply automatically using Unreal's built in config .ini system, console variable system, and input system
 - UI is modular can can be substituted with your own widgets and styling, preserving the functionality underneath